pravins02/site2/_pages/about.md

 ---
 layout: about
-title: About
+title: about
 permalink: /
-subtitle: PhD Student at the <a href='https://sites.google.com/email.wm.edu/opticsandlaserlab/home/'>The Optics and Laser Lab, William & Mary</a>.
+subtitle: PhD Student at the **<a href='https://sites.google.com/email.wm.edu/opticsandlaserlab/home/'>The Optics and Laser Lab, William & Mary</a>**.

 profile:
   align: right